SVOSH at SCO

 3. 25 Donation Letters – sent to Lions Clubs to gather donated glasses and funds

-4. 2 Presentations – informational presentations made to Lions Clubs about SVOSH
+4. 2 Presentations – informational presentations about SVOSH done at Lions Clubs

 SVOSH Executive Board Members and Chairs work hard behind the scenes to run club activities and plan the trips.
 While we depend heavily on the support of Lion's Clubs abroad, SVOSH at SCO is an entirely student-run organization.
 Trip planning, lab work, funds management, and fundraising efforts are all done by student volunteers elected by their fellow SVOSH members.